Gyakobo/Gyakobo/README.md

 > During my recent internship at Solera, Inc., I honed my skills by developing robust C#/.Net code and building dynamic HTML websites for clients.
 My work experience is complemented by an impressive win at HackNJIT 2021, where I secured first place with a physics engine simulating fluid mechanics and object viscosity in C++, using OpenGL and GFLW3 libraries.

+🚀 __*Center for Solar-Terrestrial Research (CSTR) Research Assistant, Data Analyst*__

+> Wrote Python code to analyze vast arrays of temperature data(Ion Temperature, Electron Temperature, etc.) supplied by the Poker Flat IS Radar (in short a radio telescope).
+Determined an algorithm to trace sudden spikes in the atmospheric Ion temperature in order to locate and track the unknown phenomenon of Strong Thermal Emission Velocity Enhancement (STEVE).
+Established a new dataset determining the various altitudes where STEVEs or STEVE related events occur

 🏆 Passionate Innovator & Developer

 I thrive on creating innovative solutions that make a difference in people's lives.
 My passion for learning and collaboration drives me to engage with diverse and talented teams, always aiming to contribute meaningfully to the vision and mission of any organization I join.